What is a User Behavior Dashboard?

 Who Uses This Type of Dashboard?

-The typical users of this type of dashboard are: Product managers, store and regional managers.
+The typical users of this type of dashboard are: Category managers, media managers, media analysts, sales managers, marketing managers.

-Other Dashboards Often Used in Conjunction with Product Dashboards
+Other Reports Often Used in Conjunction with User Behavior Dashboard

 Where Does the Data for Analysis Originate From?